wanjikuciku/King-County-Real-Estate-Analysis/README.md

 ![Alt text](corr.png)

-Sqft_living has the highest correlation to price.
+Sqft_living has the highest correlation to price.(0.7)

 ### Sqft_living vs price
 ![Alt text](sqft.png)

-The diagram shows relationship between Square Footage of Living Space and Price for the dataset.As this shows it linear relationship it does not account for other variables such as waterfront or grade of property as this is the most affected by price.
+The diagram shows relationship between Square Footage of Living Space and Price for the dataset.

+As this shows it linear relationship it does not account for other variables such as waterfront or grade of property as this is the most affected by price.

 ### WaterFront Property or No WaterFront property?
 ![Alt text](water.png)